Morąg: Geography

-The town is situated in the western uplands of the historic Prussia region.
+The town is situated in the western uplands of the historic Prussia region and the Powiśle region.
 Its centre is located about 60 km south of the Polish–Russian (Kaliningrad) border.
 The nearest city is Olsztyn in Warmia, 38 km to the southeast.

 History

 Middle Ages

 In medieval times, an Old Prussian settlement existed at the site under the name of Mawrin, Maurin or Morin.
 A new town was built on its place by the invading Teutonic Knights after they destroyed the original settlement in the late 13th century.
 Part of the Order's State, it was given the name Mohrungen after a nearby lake and in 1327 attained Kulm town law from the local commander (Komtur) Hermann von Oettingen.
 The first inhabitants of the town were emigrants from the southern Harz region in central Germany.

 After the 1410 Battle of Grunwald the victorious Polish-Lithuanian army took over the town and the castle without a fight.
 During the Polish–Teutonic Hunger War of 1414, Mohrungen incinerated completely.
 In 1440, the town joined the anti-Teutonic Prussian Confederation, at the request of which King Casimir IV Jagiellon signed the act of incorporation of the region to the Kingdom of Poland in 1454.
-At the start of the subsequent Thirteen Years' War, the citizens sided with Poland, and on June 11, 1454 in Elbing (Elbląg), the town pledged allegiance to the Polish King.
+At the start of the subsequent Thirteen Years' War, the citizens sided with Poland, and on 11 June 1454 in Elbing (Elbląg), the town pledged allegiance to the Polish King.
 The town fought against the Teutonic Order in the war from 1454 to 1466.
 Reconquered by the Elbing commander Heinrich Reuß von Plauen in 1461, the town became his seat as deputy Grand Master.
 The command of the town was given to Ertman von Kirchberg, who oppressed the inhabitants.
 After the peace treaty signed in Toruń in 1466, the town became a part of Poland as a fief held by the Teutonic Knights.

 Mohrungen was on a shipping commerce line connecting Truso with harbors at the Black Sea.
 Agriculture and commerce was the primary occupations in the town.
 It was known as a cattle and grain market.